YuketsuSh/EasyWeb/docs/Configuration.md

 `animations`: List of animations including pre-defined and user-created animations.
 Each animation includes properties such as `name`, `keyframes`, `duration`, and `timingFunction`.
+For user-created animations with `customProperties`, the `animationDefinition` allows specifying custom keyframes and properties.